Bookkeeping Struggles

 — Wiyao Awesso, Fiscal Integrity Group

-The IRS Burden of Proof
+The IRS Burden of Proof: Guilty Until Proven Innocent?

 Let's start with the hard truth: the US tax system operates on the principle that income is assumed taxable unless proven otherwise, and deductions are a matter of legislative grace.
 The burden of proof rests entirely on you, the taxpayer.
 If the IRS audits you, they will demand documentary evidence for every expense you claim.

 Under IRC Section 6001, taxpayers must keep records to establish the amount of gross income, deductions, credits, or other matters required to be shown on a tax return.
 However, the IRS acknowledges that disasters happen.
 If your records are lost due to fire, flood, earthquake, or theft, the IRS allows you to reconstruct them.
+The key is acting proactively rather than waiting for an audit letter.

 The Cohan Rule: Your Legal Lifeline